 However, if our content approval team does not notice the violation and a partner asks us to remove content because of a rights dispute, we will close your account.
 It’s always best to contact a music attorney if you are unsure if you have the rights to use certain content.
 If you’re not sure if you have rights, don’t risk it!

 Here at Soundrop, we want to hear when something isn’t working right for you, or if you’re not getting the help you need.
-We do strive to help as much as possible.
+We understand that your music is your hard work and should be treated with the utmost respect.
 However, we ask that you remember that we are people that are doing our best to help you.
 Sometimes we do have to break bad news or admit that we made a mistake.
-We understand that your music is your hard work and should be treated with the utmost respect.
-We ask that if you do need to call us on something, that’s it’s done with the same respect and the expectation that we’re trying to help.
+In those cases, we ask that if you do need to call us on something, that’s it’s done with the same respect and the expectation that we’re trying to help.

-Our staff are great people.
-What we don’t want is them having to suffer written abuse because of a mistake or issue they’re trying to help remedy.
+Our staff is great people and we don’t want them having to suffer written abuse because of a mistake or issue they’re trying to help remedy.
 We’re not saying that it’s not ok to be frustrated, communicate the urgency of a situation, or to even call out when you may not be receiving the support you need.
-What do we consider abusive is cursing at, demeaning or doxing our staff or otherwise engaging in behavior that would be considered harassment.
+What we consider abusive is cursing at, demeaning or doxing our staff or otherwise engaging in behavior that would be considered harassment.

 - “I’m really frustrated at this situation, I missed my release date because you made a mistake.
 How can we fix this?”